Update (or Modernize) Existing UCC Sites

 Discovering existing UCC Sites in Your Tenant

 Before modernizing, you can use the Discover mode to automatically scan your entire tenant and identify all UCC sites.
-This is the recommended starting point for large tenants where the full list of UCC sites is not known upfront.
+This is a starting point for tenants where the full list of UCC sites is not known upfront.

 The discovery process identifies UCC sites by checking for the presence of the core UCC lists (Agents, Skills, Endpoints, Businesshours).
 Any site containing these lists is classified as a UCC site and included in the output.